 The Hebrew Sources of the NT

 However, that's only with mainstream Bibles.
 These Bibles all make the same standard assumption about which manuscripts to take seriously.
 They do this because they accept the mainstream scholarly view that Jesus spoke primarily Greek (with only some Aramaic and Hebrew) and that the NT was originally written in Greek.
-Thus, they give Greek manuscripts preference and do not factor in several Hebrew NT manuscripts (considered by them to be translations from a Greek source).
+Thus, they give Greek manuscripts priority and do not factor in several Hebrew NT manuscripts (considered by them to be translations from a Greek source).

-And I'm not alone in thinking this.
+I'm not alone in thinking this.
 Scholars like Roy Blizzard, Jr. using the internal evidence of the Greek text itself prove that Jesus spoke Hebrew.
 His book The Difficult Word of Jesus (with David Bivin) makes the case that much of the NT was originally given in Hebrew.
 Nehemia Gordon is a Karaite Jewish Ancient Hebrew scholar who has worked on the Dead Seas Scrolls translation.
 Even though he is not Messianic, he showed in his book The Hebrew Yeshua vs. the Greek Jesus much evidence for the position that the Hebrew Shem Tov Matthew must have come from an original Hebrew source.
 For example, he found decorative embellishments in the prose that no translator would bother to put, such as grammatical puns or a play on words that only work in the Hebrew.

 The "Scientific Consensus" On a Greek NT